Volunteer recruitment is the backbone of any successful campaign. Bringing in volunteers to your campaign can help you:

-Just as in fundraising, effective volunteer recruitment means you need to get out there and communicate with your supporters.
+However, just as in fundraising, effective volunteer recruitment means you must get out there and communicate with your supporters.

 But you already know that.